|Epiphany by Janet McKenzie|

-We don't know much about the Magi in Matthew's gospel but we know that following them to the Christ Child is a long line of wise women and men who seek the One who saves us.
+We don't know much about the Magi in Matthew's gospel but we do know that following them is a long line of wise women and men who seek the One who saves us.

 The interpretation of Epiphany (above) portrays women from around the world gathered with their sister, Mary, the Mother of Jesus.
 Janet McKenzie's painting has been praised for its "powerful, protective and tender manifestation of a mother and child, embraced and nurtured by a loving community... a global inclusiveness proclaiming again and anew: Christ for all people.
 God's favor extends to all!"
 And that, of course, is the message of Epiphany...

-I've taken delight for many years in sharing this poem at Mass on Epiphany and I'm pleased to do so again as we celebrate this feast...
+I've taken delight for many years in sharing The Queens Came Late, Norma Farber's poem, at Mass on Epiphany and I'm pleased to share it here as we celebrate this feast...